Covid 19 coronavirus: British PM's adviser Dominic Cummings drove 400km while he had virus symptoms

 But critics of the government expressed outrage that Cummings had broken stringent rules that for two months have prevented Britons from visiting elderly relatives, comforting dying friends or even attending the funerals of loved ones.

-The main opposition Labour Party wrote to the head of the civil service to call for an official investigation.
+The Labour Party wrote to the head of the civil service to call for an official investigation.

-"The British people have made important and painful sacrifices to support the national effort, including being away from family in times of need," Labour lawmaker Rachel Reeves wrote in the letter.
+"The British people have made important and painful sacrifices to support the national effort, including being away from family in times of need," Labour lawmaker Rachel Reeves wrote.
 "It is therefore vital that the government can reassure the public that its most senior figures have been adhering to the same rules as everyone else."

-Durham Police said that officers went to a house on March 31 and "explained to the family the guidelines around self-isolation and reiterated the appropriate advice around essential travel."
+Durham Police said officers went to a house on March 31 and "explained to the family the guidelines around self-isolation and reiterated the appropriate advice around essential travel".
 Police did not mention Cummings by name.

-Asked about the trip by reporters outside his house in London on Saturday, Cummings said "I behaved reasonably and legally."
+Asked about the trip by reporters outside his house in London on Saturday, Cummings said "I behaved reasonably and legally".

 "It's a question of doing the right thing.
-It's not about what you guys think." said Cummings, who also berated the journalists for failing to keep 2 meters (6 1/2 feet) apart in line with social distancing rules.
+It's not about what you guys think," said Cummings, who also berated the journalists for failing to keep 2m apart in line with social distancing rules.

 Cummings is a self-styled political disruptor who has expressed contempt for the civil service and much of the media.
 He was one of the architects of the successful campaign to take Britain out of the European Union, and later was appointed Johnson's top aide.

-He is one of a slew of senior British government figures to contract COVID-19, including the prime minister, who spent three nights in intensive care at a London hospital.
+He is one of a slew of senior British government figures to contract Covid-19, including the Prime Minister, who spent three nights in intensive care at a London hospital.

 Britain's official death toll among people with the coronavirus stands at 36,675 after 282 more deaths were reported Saturday.
 That is the second-highest confirmed total in the world after the United States.

-Several senior government ministers defended Cummings's actions.
+Several senior government ministers defended Cummings' actions.
 Cabinet Office Minister Michael Gove tweeted: "Caring for your wife and child is not a crime."
 Health Secretary Matt Hancock, who was sick for a week with the coronavirus, said "it was entirely right for Dom Cummings to find childcare for his toddler, when both he and his wife were getting ill."

-Cummings, 48, is one of several senior U.K. officials who have been accused of flouting the lockdown rules that they advocated for the rest of the country.
+Cummings, 48, is one of several senior UK officials who have been accused of flouting the lockdown rules that they advocated for the rest of the country.

-Epidemiologist Neil Ferguson stepped down as government scientific adviser earlier this month after a newspaper disclosed that his girlfriend had crossed London to stay with him during the lockdown.
-In April, Catherine Calderwood resigned as Scotland's chief medical officer after twice traveling from Edinburgh to her second home.
+Epidemiologist Neil Ferguson stepped down as government scientific adviser this month after a newspaper disclosed that his girlfriend had crossed London to stay with him during the lockdown.
+In April, Catherine Calderwood resigned as Scotland's chief medical officer after twice travelling from Edinburgh to her second home.

 - AP